Akash-N-Pai/adk-mcp/readme.md

 # HTCondor MCP Agent for ATLAS Facility

 A comprehensive Agent Development Kit (ADK) agent that provides advanced HTCondor management capabilities for the ATLAS Facility.
-The agent uses a local Model Context Protocol (MCP) server to interact with HTCondor, offering job management, resource monitoring, reporting, and analytics functionality.
+The agent uses a local Model Context Protocol (MCP) server to interact with HTCondor, offering job management, resource monitoring, reporting, and analytics functionality with **Google ADK Context integration** for persistent session management and cross-conversation memory.

 ---